danbev/learning-openssl/README.md

 Numeric identifier which are used to identify ANS1 Object Identifiers (OIDs)

+### ecparam
+Before being able to communitcate using Elliptic Curve cryptography we need to generate the values domain parameters (see #eliptic-curve-cryptography-(ecc)).

+This can be done programatically or by using the `ecparam` tool provided with OpenSSL.
+The following shows an example of how to generate params and the output.

+Generate params
 ```console
 $ ~/work/security/openssl_build_master/bin/openssl ecparam -name secp256k1 -out secp256k1.pem
 ```

+Show the name of the curve generated:
 ```console
 $ ~/work/security/openssl_build_master/bin/openssl ecparam -in secp256k1.pem -text -noout
 ASN1 OID: secp256k1
 ```

+Show full details of the domain parameters:
 ```console
 $ ~/work/security/openssl_build_master/bin/openssl ecparam -in secp256k1.pem -text -param_enc explicit -noout
 Field Type: prime-field